zalando-incubator/kubernetes-on-aws/README.rst

 * SSL client-cert authentication is disabled
 * Many values are hardcoded
 * Secrets (e.g. shared token) are not KMS-encrypted
+* Some components are not open-sourced yet: webhook, secretary

 Assumptions